jyguzman/Mini-Redis-Java/README.md

 - EXISTS: Check to see if a given key is in the database.

 ## Possible Improvements/Extensions
-- (GitHub README) Provide video demonstration of program
+- (For GitHub README) Provide video demonstration of program
 - Implement Transactions, which allow a user to chain multiple commands
 - More extensive testing; tests are minimal right now
 - Implement event loop; Redis is single-threaded and employs an event loop, but this program is multi-threaded